Bender1011001/FBA-Bench-core/README.md

 - All tracking is opt-in via configuration; no user data is sent externally without explicit setup.

 ## License
-This repository is distributed under a source-available license (placeholder).
+This repository is distributed under the MIT License.
 See LICENSE.

 ## Research
 Explore FBA Bench research outputs, including white papers in `docs/paper/`.
 Propose contributions via GitHub issues or PRs following guidelines in `docs/paper/README.md`.